We write about products and services that we use. This page may contain affiliate links for which we receive a commission.

 A new tree is a great investment, too.
 It will:

-- Bring more birds and pollinator insects into the yard
+- Bring more birds and pollinator insects into your yard

-- Provide more shade during the summer, helping to lower my home energy costs
+- Provide more shade during the summer, helping to lower your home energy costs

 - Capture CO2 and convert it into clean oxygen

-- Help raise the value of the home
+- Help raise the value of your home

 I paid $200 for my new, 15-foot-tall elm tree that was planted in a 30-gallon pot.